 The welcoming gateway to the Central Queensland Highlands, Duaringa dates back to the 1870s.

 Things to Experience

-Duaringa Historical Museum and Tourism Association is easily spotted from the Capricorn Highway by a huge mural, painted by local artists, depicting the meeting of the Dawson and Mackenzie Rivers to become the Fitzroy River.
+Duaringa Historical and Visitor Information Centre is easily spotted from the Capricorn Highway by a huge mural, painted by local artists, depicting the meeting of the Dawson and Mackenzie Rivers to become the Fitzroy River.